armory/documentation/_admin_guides/subservices.md

 ### Armory Lighthouse

 Lighthouse is a small, lightweight service which is written by Armory and made part of Armory Spinnaker's distribution.
 It's job is to monitor the health of the a Spinnaker instance.
-It's also responsible for monitoring Orca on it's own instance and terminating the instance once there are no jobs running
+It is also responsible for monitoring Orca on it's own instance and terminating the instance once there are no jobs running.